 - Bacterial, viral or fungal infections

-- Expose to drugs such as cocaine, gold salts, and some antibiotics and anti-seizure medications
+- Exposure to drugs or medications such as cocaine, gold salts, and some antibiotics and anti-seizure medications

 - Inflammatory disorders such as lupus, rheumatoid arthritis or scleroderma

 - Bone marrow, lung, kidney and stem cell transplants

 - Certain types of chemotherapy or radiation to the chest

 Most people with COP recover after weeks or months of treatment with corticosteroids.
 In some cases, however, COP can progress despite treatment.